Vibrational Polaritons with Broken In-Plane Translational Symmetry

-\end{widetext} In the case when $\omega_{\rm c}(\kp = 0) \approx \omega_0$, at very large $\kp$ values the polariton states do not form, so in Eqs. \eqref{eq:eq_inhom_set} we may discard cavity modes at values equal or greater than $\kp + 2k_x$.
+\end{widetext} If we are interested in the polariton signals at only $\kp$, because this cavity mode interacts directly with only $\kp \pm k_x$, in Eq. \eqref{eq:eq_inhom_set} we may discard the interaction with cavity modes at values greater than $\kp + k_x$ or smaller than $\kp - k_x$, as these cavity modes provide higher-order corrections to the polariton signals at $\kp$.
 With this simplification in mind, a closed form is further obtained: \begin{widetext}